DrewBradfordXYZ/quickbase-codepages/README.md

 ## Required: Environment Variables

-This project requires certain environment variables to be set in a `.env` file.
+This project requires these environment variables to be set in a `.env` file.

 #### .gitignore